Hello, I am

 Latest Project

-1. Deep learning for classification of black hole datasets with autoencoders in PyTorch and clustering algorithms in Sci-kit Learn
+1. Deep learning for classification of black hole datasets in the mass--spin diagram (an analogue to the Hertzsprung-Russell diagram) with autoencoders in PyTorch and clustering algorithms in Sci-kit Learn

-3. Image classification of supernova remnant datasets which are sparsely populated, requiring advanced computer vision techniques
+3. Image classification of supernova remnant datasets which are sparsely populated, requiring advanced computer vision techniques, with PhD students in Manitoba

 Contact Me!